 The closest town of Xpujil is also surrounded by other minor archaeological sites, also interesting to explore, and local communities that offer tours around their villages to show you their beautiful products, from spectacular wooden objects, to hand made jewellery, textiles and other handicrafts.

 Chichén Itzá is one of the 7 wonders of the world and a great representation of the grandeur of the Mayan civilisation.
+It is therefore high up on the list of things to do in Yucatán Peninsula.
 The majority of the tours that take you there include a knowledgeable, certified guide and a few other stops, such as a visit to a spectacular cenote and the colonial town of Valladolid.
 You can also rent a car and create a DIY itinerary.
 In this case we recommend you sleep nearby the site and try to get in early morning before the crowd.
 At the entrance, you can easily hire a guide if you wish to know some of the interesting history behind this incredible ancient site.

 With nearly 16 miles of white sandy beaches and an unbelievably turquoise sea, Cancun is breath-taking.
 Watch the flag signs though as it looks calm, but the currents are merciless and it can be dangerous to swim.
 There are many amazing hotels along the coast right on the beach for the perfect resort vacation.
 There are also lots more things to do when visiting Cancun, we couldn’t possibly fit them all here!